 Project Status Report.
 Provides a way to update project milestone estimated/actual completion date, RAG status and state of completion.

 Large projects are likely to have large plans that do not all fit on the page.
-Use the ‘Collapse/Expand All’ link to collapse the demand plan and make it easier to find demand.
+Use the ‘Collapse' and 'Expand' links next to summary tasks to make it easier to find demand.

 Use the browser search capabilities to search for a Task by name.